-Periodic Table of the Elements Sodium
+Sodium - Periodic Table of Videos

 As far back as 6050 BC, salt has been an important and integral part of the world’s history, as it has been interwoven into the daily lives of countless historic civilizations.
 Used as a part of Egyptian religious offerings and valuable trade between the Phoenicians and their Mediterranean empire, salt and history have been inextricably intertwined for millennia, with great importance placed on salt by many different races and cultures of people.
 Even today, the history of salt touches our daily lives.
 The word “salary” was derived from the word “salt.”
 Salt was highly valued and its production was legally restricted in ancient times, so it was historically used as a method of trade and currency.
 The word “salad” also originated from “salt,” and began with the early Romans salting their leafy greens and vegetables.
 History of Salt | SaltWorks

 salt: Definition, Synonyms from Answers Because salt is indispensable to life, acts as a food preservative, and uniquely flavors foods, humans have been preoccupied with it since the beginning of recorded history.
 The desire to obtain salt politically or militarily has influenced the histories of countries in Asia, Africa, Europe, South America, and the Middle East.
 Indeed, salt was used as a form of currency and had greater value than gold in some ancient societies.